asceide/linux-configs/README.md

 # linux-configs
-Collection of various configs on Linux (OpenSUSE-Tumbleweed)
+Collection of various configs on Linux (OpenSUSE-Tumbleweed and Solus)